Aryo15/Proxima/docs/installation.rst

     flaskbb makeconfig

-To be able to run FlaskBB in production, the only settings that you need to modify are the following:
+To be able to run Ekaayam in production, the only settings that you need to modify are the following:

 - ``SERVER_NAME = "example.org"``